 Please note that for Arts & Expression and Research grants SAAB has one deadline each complete academic month.
 If prospective students do not submit completed proposals by the aforementioned dates, they must wait until the following month’s deadline to apply for funds.

 Ideally, deliver completed applications during either the Chair or the Vice Chair’s office hours in the SAAB office, located in the ASLC Suite, on the middle floor of Templeton.
-If neither the Chair or Vice Chair is available, give your application to the mailroom with ASLC MSC #140 address on it.
+If neither the Chair or Vice Chair is available, give your application to the mailroom with ASLC MSC #140 addressed on it.
 You can either hand it to a worker, or drop it in the Faculty/Dep box.
-Then, please send a confirmation email to email@example.com.
+Then, please send a confirmation email to firstname.lastname@example.org.

 What is SAAB?